en fr de

 Main objectives

-• to offer guidance on reviewing the objectives and procedures related to lesson observation and microteaching and/or school-based teaching practice carried out by pre-service teachers as part of their course or by in-service teachers as part of their Continuing Professional Development (CPD);
+• to offer guidance on reviewing the objectives and procedures related to the lesson observation and microteaching and/or school-based teaching practice which is done by pre-service teachers as part of their course or by in-service teachers as part of their Continuing Professional Development (CPD);

 • to incorporate explicit focuses on language-sensitive aspects of teaching and learning into lesson observation assignments, microteaching assignments and teaching practice in schools (practicum);

-• to indicate how the assessment of teaching practice and observation of classroom teaching of in-service teachers can be strengthened by including lesson observation criteria supporting learning and relating specifically to language-sensitive aspects of teaching.
+• to indicate how the assessment of teaching practice and observation of classroom teaching of in-service teachers can be strengthened by including lesson observation criteria which support learning and focus specifically on language-sensitive aspects of teaching.